The OG Hayabusa is ballistic even today

 This time is a little faster than the similarly powerful but much lighter bikes suck ad Suzuki’s very own K5 GSX-R1000.
 This is due to Suzuki’s fantastic aerodynamics coming into play at a very high speed.

 The Hayabusa was particularly impressive compared to rivals of the day above 140 mph, where its big power and class-leading aerodynamic could really enable the Hayabusa to gap and pull away from competitors.

-On the Quarter Mile thee Hayabusa can match or beat many of the latest litre bikes that have surpassed the Hayabusa in terms of peak HP and are much lighter too.
+On the Quarter Mile, the Hayabusa can match or beat many of the latest litre bikes that have surpassed the Hayabusa in terms of peak HP and are much lighter too.

-As much as we love the ‘OG’ Hayabusa and think of it as almost unbeatable today modern litresbikes easily walk away from it once speeds get silly.
+As much as we love the ‘OG’ Hayabusa and think of it as almost unbeatable today, modern literbikes easily walk away from it once speeds get silly.